 The bottom line to all of this is that Germany is stronger in 1900 than it is in Diplomacy.
+Game results to date absolutely confirm this fact.
 All of its inherent strength is wasted, however, if not supported by a solid diplomatic effort on the part of the Kaiser.
 This is because Germany, more so than any other Great Power, suffers from the dreaded "Early Leader Syndrome."
 The Kaiser will need to ensure fear of German expansion does not cause the rest of the board to unite against him.
 If he can't do this, he'll probably suffer the same fate as his real world counterpart.